 How Florida’s Comparative Negligence Standard May Affect Your Case

 Liability in Daytona Beach motorcycle accidents isn’t always cut and dry.
 Sometimes, multiple parties are at fault, including the motorcyclist.

 Even if you were partly to blame for the accident, you might be able to seek compensation from other at-fault parties.
 Florida’s comparative negligence standard requires courts to assign fault on a percentage basis.
 Therefore, the court may decide that you are 10% at fault and the other party is 90% at fault.
 In that case, if you had damages totaling $50,000, you would only be able to pursue compensation of up to $45,000.

 Statute of Limitations for Motorcycle Accident Claims in Florida

-Per Florida statute 95.11, personal injury lawsuits must be filed within four years of the incident’s date.
+Per Florida statute 95.11, personal injury lawsuits must be filed within two years of the incident’s date.
 However, it’s crucial to file your claim quickly before evidence is lost.
 Therefore, contact our Daytona Beach motorcycle accident law firm as soon as possible after being involved in this type of incident.